-The majestic 1913 Colorado Street Bridge in Pasadena, California not only wowed early travelers crossing the causeway, but soon took on a more sinister note when people began to leap from the 150 foot bridge to their death.
-Within a decade of its construction, locals had begun to call it the “Suicide Bridge,” and as you can imagine, legends began to abound that the bridge was haunted be those unfortunate souls.
+The majestic 1913 Colorado Street Bridge in Pasadena, California, not only wowed early travelers crossing the causeway but soon took on a more sinister note when people began to leap from the 150-foot bridge to their death.
+Within a decade of its construction, locals had begun to call it the “Suicide Bridge.”
+As you can imagine, legends began to abound that those unfortunate souls haunted the bridge.

-The beautiful concrete bridge spans 1,467 feet across the Arroyo Seco, a deeply cut canyon linking the San Gabriel Mountains to the Los Angeles River, and containing the intermittent Arroyo Seco Stream for which it is named.
-The bridge is often incorrectly referred to as the “Arroyo Seco Bridge.”
+The beautiful concrete bridge spans 1,467 feet across the Arroyo Seco, a deeply cut canyon linking the San Gabriel Mountains to the Los Angeles River and containing the intermittent Arroyo Seco Stream for which it is named.
+The bridge is often incorrectly called the “Arroyo Seco Bridge.”

-In Pasadena’s early days, before the historic Colorado Street Bridge was built, crossing the Arroyo Seco was an extremely difficult task.
-Horses and wagons descended the steep eastern slope, crossed the stream over a smaller bridge, and then climbed up the west bank through Eagle Rock Pass.
+In Pasadena’s early days, before the historic Colorado Street Bridge was built, crossing the Arroyo Seco was a challenging task.
+Horses and wagons descended the steep eastern slope, crossed the stream over a smaller bridge, and climbed up the west bank through Eagle Rock Pass.

-The first suicide occurred on November 16, 1919 and was followed by a number of others, especially during the Great Depression.
-Over the years, it is estimated that more than 100 people took their lives leaping the 150 feet into the arroyo below.
+The first suicide occurred on November 16, 1919, followed by several others, especially during the Great Depression.
+Over the years, it is estimated that more than 100 people took their lives leaping 150 feet into the arroyo below.
 One of the more notable suicides was when a despondent mother threw her baby girl over the railing on May 1, 1937.
 She then followed her into the depths of the canyon.
 Though the mother died, her child miraculously survived.
-Evidently, her mother had inadvertently tossed her into some nearby trees, and she was later recovered from the thick branches.
+Her mother had inadvertently tossed her into nearby trees, and she was later recovered from the thick branches.

-By the 1980’s the historic bridge had fallen into great disrepair as chunks of concrete began to fall from its ornate railings and arches.
+By the 1980s, the historic bridge had fallen into significant disrepair as chunks of concrete began to fall from its ornate railings and arches.
 After the Loma Prieta earthquake near Oakland in 1989, the bridge was closed as a precautionary measure.
-Eventually federal, state and local funds provided some $27 million dollars in renovation costs and the bridge was reopened in 1993, complete with its original detail, plus a suicide prevention rail.
-Though the number of suicides throughout the years has decreased, the bridge continues to retain its nickname and its ghostly legends.
+Eventually, federal, state, and local funds provided some $27 million in renovation costs, and the bridge was reopened in 1993, complete with its original detail, plus a suicide prevention rail.
+Though the number of suicides has decreased throughout the years, the bridge continues to retain its nickname and ghostly legends.

-According to the tales, a number of spirits are said to wander the bridge itself as well as the arroyo below.
+According to the tales, several spirits are said to wander the bridge and the arroyo below.
 Others have heard unexplained cries coming from the canyon.
-One report tells of spectral man that is often seen wandering the bridge who wears wire rimmed glasses.
-Other people have claimed to see a woman in a long flowing robe, who stands atop one of the parapets, before vanishing as she throws herself off the side.
+One report tells of a spectral man often seen wandering the bridge wearing wire-rimmed glasses.
+Other people have claimed to see a woman in a long flowing robe who stands atop one of the parapets before vanishing as she throws herself off the side.

-In the arroyo below, phantom forms have been seen walking the river bed, a number of unexplainable sounds are often heard, and the atmosphere is often described as “thick.”
+In the arroyo below, phantom forms have been seen walking the river bed, several unexplainable sounds are often heard, and the atmosphere is often described as “thick.”